jcatrysse/jira2redmine_migration/README.md

 Because the usage phase works entirely on staging data, you can rerun it at any time.
 Use the table to drive review meetings or export the numbers into your own reporting tools before deciding which custom fields to recreate in Redmine.
+Run `php 11_migrate_issues.php --phases=jira` beforehand to refresh the staged issue catalogue when you want to analyse new or updated Jira data.

 ---